 - In a large bowl combine the oat flour, gluten-free flour, baking powder, and cinnamon.
 Stir to combine.

 - Place your skillet over medium heat and give it a light coating of vegetable spray or oil.

 - Pour the banana mixture into the flour mixture and stir until just combined.
 See note for batter consistency tips.

 - Using a quarter cup measure, pour batter in the shape of a circle on your prepared skillet.
 Repeat with the available space in your skillet, allowing about an inch between each pancake.
 Cook until the top side of the pancake begins to bubble.
 You can also use the spatula to pull up a corner of one of the pancakes to make sure they’re cooked to a golden color on the bottom.
 If so, flip the pancakes and cook on the other side for an additional 3-5 minutes until the pancake is golden-colored on both sides.
 Place on a pan and set either in a warmed toaster oven or oven to stay warm while you prepare the rest of the pancakes.

-- Serve with sliced margarine, maple syrup and/or sliced bananas.
+- Serve with vegan butter, peanut butter, maple syrup and/or sliced bananas.